saikumarysk/m22-ykk/about.md

 You need to submit this form separately for all weeks in which you will need the accommodation.

 ### Deadline extension for zyBook activities
-During the term, you can request **two 1-day extensions** for the weekly deadline of the **zyBook activities** (we can offer extension only for the zyBooks activities, not the quizzes, reflections, etc.).
+During the term, you can request **two 1-day extensions** for the weekly deadline of the **zyBook activities** (we can offer extensions only for the zyBooks activities, not the quizzes, reflections, etc.).
 Do not contact us via the forum or the email, just [submit this form to request an extension]({{ exceptions_form }}) and select whether the extension is for the PAs, CAs, and/or LAs.
 * You need to submit this form **within a day of the respective {{ site.due_time }}** deadline.
 * We reserve the right to not accept retroactive extension requests for previous weeks.